-- Log event 1020, with default level standard, is output to stderr and log_file, and sent to Message Server. - Log event 2020, with default level standard, is output to stderr and log_file, and sent to Message Server. - Log event 3020, with default level trace, is not generated. - Log event 4020, with default level debug, is not generated.
+- Log event 1020, with default level standard, is output to stderr and log\file, and sent to Message Server. - Log event 2020, with default level standard, is output to stderr and log\file, and sent to Message Server. - Log event 3020, with default level trace, is output to stderr. - Log event 4020, with default level debug, is output to stderr.